How to Unclog Your Sink's U-Bend

-If you have a slow-draining sink, don’t whip out the drain cleaner or the plumber’s phone number just yet (using drain cleaners with abandon is one of the top 10 stupid things that people do that ruin plumbing).
+If you have a slow-draining sink, don’t whip out the drain cleaner or the plumber’s phone number just yet (using drain cleaners with abandon is one of the 10 plumbing mistakes people often make).
 You may be able to fix it yourself, and you don’t need any special plumbing skills or tools, beyond a bucket or a bowl and a little bit of time.
-After you’ve unclogged a slow-draining sink once, you’ll have the confidence to do it again in the future and, just maybe, you’ll feel comfortable branching out into more advanced plumbing.
+After you’ve unclogged a slow-draining sink once, you’ll have the confidence to do it again in the future and, just maybe, you’ll feel comfortable branching out into more advanced plumbing, like learning some freezing pipe solutions.

 Meet the P-trap, also known as the U-bend, a critical part of your sink’s drainage anatomy.
 If you look under the sink, you’ll notice that instead of going straight down, the pipe makes a U-shaped bend before leading off to your septic or sewer line.
 The trap is designed to prevent backflow, and, critically, to ensure that sewer gases don’t rise up out of the sink.